What we see, what we keep, what we share.

 What we publish

-Quarterly transparency report (totals, retention, government/legal requests, warrant canary).
+Quarterly transparency report (totals, retention, government and legal requests, warrant canary).
 Weekly open cost ledger (LLM spend, Stripe revenue, gross margin).
-Auto-published postmortems within 24h for any outage > 30 min.
+Auto-published postmortems within 24h for any outage over 30 min.

 Your controls